 1. Latching issues

 Latching issues are one of the reasons why mothers cease breastfeeding earlier than they intend to (3).
-A combination of factors, such as inverted nipples, restricted tongue movement, or cleft palate, could be the possible causes (4).
+A combination of factors, such as restricted tongue movement, or cleft palate, could be the possible causes (4).
 Improper latching makes breastfeeding painful for mothers and bothersome for babies who do not get enough milk.
 Cracked or sore nipples, breast engorgement, clicking noises while feeding, fussy behavior, and refusal to feed are common signs of latching failure.

 How to manage: Proper positioning of the baby and the breast are vital for successful latching.
 Patience and regular practice help find the right latch in most cases.
 However, if your baby isn’t able to latch correctly, you may consult a lactation consultant.
 An expert can determine the precise cause of latching failure and suggest ways to resolve them.